 The Third Wave: Making ColecoVision

-Coleco’s line of electronic handheld sports games such as Electronic Quarterback and the Head-to-Head series help keep the company afloat in the late 70’s, with $200 million in sales for the devices posted in 1979, and $400 million for the handheld electronic games industry overall in 1980, a year in which the company’s Head-to-Head Baseball is the #1-selling self-contained electronic handheld game.
+The success of Coleco’s line of electronic handheld sports games such as Electronic Quarterback and the Head-to-Head series help keep the company afloat in the late 70’s, with $200 million in sales for the devices posted in 1979, and $400 million for the handheld electronic games industry overall in 1980, a year in which the company’s Head-to-Head Baseball is the #1-selling self-contained electronic handheld game.
 To handle manufacturing of these games, Coleco has scaled back on its bread-and-butter business of above-ground swimming pools.
 However, as the toy and games industry is want to do, that year more than 80 companies follow the money and shovel 300 electronic games onto the market.
 By 1981 the bottom has fallen out of the handheld electronic games market, with Coleco in 1982 posting earnings of $7.7 million, down from $13.1 million the previous year.
 This leads the brothers to ignore the near disaster experienced with the Telstar PONG clones and fund a new R&D video game division to the tune of $1.5 million, in order to create a next-generation game system, which will eventually become ColecoVision.
 The team is led by Eric Bromley, who has experience under his belt heading the R&D departments of coin-op companies such as Midway.
 Bromley’s team is charged to develop a new third-generation home videogame system, one that will set the standard in graphics quality, performance, and expandability.
 Bromley himself had done preliminary work in designing and costing a system several years earlier, but the high cost of RAM kept an advanced console out of reach.